Scalr/terraform-provider-scalr/docs/resources/scalr_provider_configuration_default.md

 All arguments plus:

-* `id` - The ID of the provider configuration defaults.
+* `id` - The ID of the provider configuration default.

 ## Import